rhdunn/xquery-intellij-plugin/docs/EXPath XPath NG Implementation Report.md

 1. XQuery IntelliJ 1.3 implements version 1 of the *Restricted Sequences* proposal, based on the XQuery Formal Semantics 1.0 `Type` syntax.

+1. XQuery IntelliJ 1.4 implements version 2 of the *Variadic Function Arguments* proposal.

 ## Lexer